 Marijuana has been used for centuries for stress and mood disorders, particularly in women.
 Those older psychoactive strains have been found to have broad cannabinoid profile which means that it was moderately psychoactive and highly medicinal.
 Today, for stress, strains with a 50:50 ratio of CBD with THC are most effective for the vast majority of anxiety sufferers.

 In a 2012 clinical study, cannabinoids that occur naturally in marijuana have the potential to treat or offset stress-induced disorders.
 THC (in moderation) improved short-term memory and learning capacity within study participants.
 Cannabinoids have been found to modulate receptors that control fear which is why Marijuana is so effective in treating chronic stress

 Cannabis and Brain Cancer

 A number of research studies and clinical trials have concluded that THC and other cannabinoids have the power to shrink brain tumors.
 In one study, mice were administered THC, and the average size of their tumors shrank significantly.
 In humans, 26- and 30-day treatment, researchers found that THC killed subjects’ cancer cells while leaving healthy brain tissue intact.

-At the end of the day, smoke as much need to, while being aware that gluttony is listed as one of the seven deadly sins for a reason.
+At the end of the day, smoke as much needed, while being aware that gluttony is listed as one of the seven deadly sins for a reason.

-MMJ DOCTOR: We provide 420 Recommendations, Cannabis ID cards and growers permits to residents of California that allow them legal access to Medical Marijuana.
-100% Private and Confidential.
-We are 100% HIPPA complaint and follow guidelines specified by the Medical Board of California.
-To schedule your online appointment please book your time here.
+MMJ DOCTOR: We provide medical marijuana recommendations, Cannabis ID cards and growers permits to residents of California that allow them legal access to Medical Marijuana.